 Eight manual demining techniques were compared in terms of speed, safety to the deminer, safety to the end-user, comfort and confidence.
 These methods were:

-The standard use of metal-detector with magnetic signal-investigation tools was repeated with and without excessive fragmentation in the area, and a separate trial to determine the accuracy of deminer pinpointing was also conducted.
+The standard use of metal-detector with magnetic signal-investigation tools was repeated with and without excessive fragmentation in the area, and a separate trial (designed by BAM) to determine the accuracy of deminer pinpointing was also conducted.

 The trial area was set up with identical test lanes from which all undergrowth had been removed.
 The lanes contained concealed mine surrogates that accurately reflected the size and detector signature (to the Minelab F1A4 that was used) of Type 72 AP blast and GYATA-64 AP blast mines.
 Randomly placed in a manner that ensured that the deminers did not know how many were in an area, the surrogate mines included a witness plate on the top surface to record damage that occurred during their recovery.

-All systems except prodding were effective at locating mines, although some deeply buried mines were missed.
+All systems except prodding were effective at locating mines, although some deeply buried mines were missed in some systems.
 In most cases, those missed were Type 72 surrogates buried at 12cm to the top of the mine (about 13cm to the top of the metal insert).